litestar-org/litestar/docs/usage/9-guards.md

 # Guards

-Guards are callables that receive two arguments - the request object and the route handler.

-The guard should `authorize` the request, that is - check that the request is allowed to reach the endpoint handler in question, if not - an HTTPException, usually a `NotAuthorizedException` with a `status_code` of 401, should be raised.
+Guards are callables that receive two arguments - `request`, which is the Request instance, and `route_handler`, which is a copy of the `RouteHandler` model.
+Their role is to `authorize` the request by verifying that the request is allowed to reach the endpoint handler in question.
+If verification fails, the guard should raise an HTTPException, usually a `NotAuthorizedException` with a `status_code` of 401.

-To illustrate this we will implement a rudimentary roles system in our Starlite app.
-As we have done for [authentication](8-authentication.md) we will assume that we added some sort of persistence layer.
+To illustrate this we will implement a rudimentary role based authorization system in our Starlite app.
+As we have done for [authentication](8-authentication.md), we will assume that we added some sort of persistence layer without actually specifying it in the example.

 We begin by creating an `Enum` with two roles - `consumer` and `admin`: